serena-ramley/ReactGallery/README.md

 ## React Gallery

+You can try the app interactively at https://serena-ramley.github.io/ReactGallery/

-You can search by restaurant name, food, or discount days to find a restaurant of interest in Greater Vancouver offering the food you want at a discount on the day you can come!
+Search by restaurant name, food, or discount days to find a restaurant of interest in Greater Vancouver offering the food you want at a discount on the day you can come!
 Note: All restaurants in this app are fictional

 ## Notable Technical Features of this App